ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 many (thousands or perhaps millions) of distinct tasks.
 While this does not directly impact tasks used by honest Clients, it does present a Denial-of-Service risk for the Aggregators themselves.
-This can be mitigated by limiting the rate at which new tasks or configured.
+This can be mitigated by limiting the rate at which new tasks are configured.
 In addition, deployments SHOULD arrange for the Author to digitally sign the task configuration so that Clients cannot forge task creation.